3 min read

-Seborrhea is a nasty condition that can make your pup's skin feel itchy, irritated, and sore!
+Seborrhea is a nasty condition that can make your pup's skin feel itchy, irritated, and sore.
 The issue can happen secondary to hormonal or nutritional issues, but often occurs on its own.
-Many different breeds suffer from seborrhea, with Spaniels and German Shepherd Dogs faring the worst.
-You'll be able to tell if your dog has this uncomfortable skin problem if his skin appears dry, flaky, oily, inflamed or all of the above!
+Many different breeds suffer from seborrhea, with Spaniels, Labrador Retrievers, Basset Hounds and German Shepherds topping the list.
+You'll be able to tell if your dog has this uncomfortable skin problem if their skin appears dry, flaky, oily, inflamed or all of the above!
 To top it all off, the condition also comes with a bad smell and a heightened risk for ear infections.
 The folds of the skin, the back, armpits, flanks, belly, and face are areas where seborrhea often makes an appearance.

 Feeding your dog a high-quality diet goes a long way toward ensuring they have a thick and healthy coat, covering soft and supple skin.
 Along with their kibble, treat them to servings of chicken, fish, blueberries, kale, and sweet potatoes.
-Additionally, giving your dog specific vitamins and oils (like olive, flaxseed, and coconut oils) can help to improve its health from the inside out.
-Omega-3 fatty acids have been shown to restore your pooch’s coat to its lustrous glory.
+Additionally, giving your dog specific vitamins and oils (like olive, flaxseed, and coconut oils) can help to improve their health from the inside out.
+Omega-3 fatty acids promote a lustrous, smooth coat.
 You can buy this supplement in pill or liquid form, with liquid form potentially being more effective.
-Upping your dog's vitamin A, C and E intake will also give its skin a much-needed boost.
+Upping your dog's vitamin A, C and E intake will also give the skin a much-needed boost.

 When to Get Help

-When using any of these methods, do not hesitate to take your dog into a veterinary clinic if symptoms start to get worse.
-There is no reason to make your pet suffer, so while natural remedies can be useful, turning to medicated shampoos, antibiotics, or even corticosteroids may be the right move for stubborn seborrhea cases.
+When dealing with canine seborrhea, do not hesitate to take your dog to a veterinary clinic if symptoms start to get worse.
+While natural remedies can be useful, getting a prescription for medicated shampoos, antibiotics, or even corticosteroids may be the right move for stubborn seborrhea cases.
 To see if your dog's skin is improving, check problem areas including the elbows, chest, neck, and ears.
-In healthy dogs, skin should be relatively odor free and light pink in color.
+In healthy dogs, the skin should be relatively odor free and light pink in color.